Diseases & Conditions

 Vomiting.
 Spitting up and dribbling milk with burps or after feedings is fairly common in newborns.
 This is because the sphincter muscle between the stomach and the esophagus (the tube from the mouth to stomach) is not as strong as it will eventually become as the baby matures.

 Reflux.
 Some babies may constantly spit up all or most of every feeding, or gag and choke during feedings.
 This may be caused by reflux.
-Reflux occurs when stomach contents back up into the esophagus (the tube that connects the mouth to the stomach).
+Reflux happens when stomach contents back up into the esophagus (the tube that connects the mouth to the stomach).
 The esophagus can become raw and irritated by the stomach contents.
 When the stomach contents back up into the esophagus, they may be vomited and aspirated (breathed) into the lungs.
 You may also be able to hear and feel "rattling" in the baby's chest and back.
 Tips that may help babies with reflux include:

 Be sure the baby's diaper is not too tight.